CUTR-at-USF/usf-mobullity/README.md

 ## GTFSRealtime: ##

-This copies new bullrunner GTFS data to the working directory and extracts the zipfile (as expected by the server) to myGTFS.
+This copies new bullrunner GTFS data to the working directory and extracts the zipfile (as expected by the server) to `bullrunner-gtfs`.

 ```
-windows_zipfile "c:/bullrunner-gtfs-realtime-generator/myGTFS" do
+windows_zipfile "c:/bullrunner-gtfs-realtime-generator/bullrunner-gtfs" do
 	source "c:/bullrunner-gtfs-realtime-generator/bullrunner-gtfs.zip"
 	action :nothing
 	notifies :restart, "windows_service[mobullityGTFS]"